metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_kit_v1_manifest.md

 Optional:

+- `capabilities` (List of String) features offered by the IntegrationKit
 - `configuration` (Attributes List) Deprecated: Use camel trait (camel.properties) to manage properties Use mount trait (mount.configs) to manage configs Use mount trait (mount.resources) to manage resources Use mount trait (mount.volumes) to manage volumes configuration used by the kit (see [below for nested schema](#nestedatt--spec--configuration))
 - `dependencies` (List of String) a list of Camel dependecies used by this kit
 - `image` (String) the container image as identified in the container registry